Biogen's hemophilia drug meets late-stage trial goal

-Biogen Idec Inc said on Wednesday its experimental treatment for patients with hemophilia B, a rare inherited blood disorder that impairs coagulation, met the main goal of controlling bleeding in a late-stage trial.
+Biogen Idec Inc said on Wednesday its experimental treatment for patients with Hemophilia B, a rare inherited blood disorder that impairs blood coagulation, met the main goal of controlling bleeding in a late-stage trial.

-Biogen, which makes the multiple sclerosis drugs Avonex and Tysabri, said it plans to submit an approval application for the hemophilia drug to the U.S. Food and Drug Administration in the first half of 2013.
+Biogen, whose shares rose as much as 2.7 percent initially, said it plans to submit an approval application to the U.S. Food and Drug Administration in the first half of 2013.

 The study, known as B-LONG, enrolled 123 male patients age 12 and older, divided into four groups that were treated at different intervals.
 Overall, 93.5 percent of patients completed the study.

-The companies said they expect to file an application with European health authorities after completion of a study in children younger than age 12, as required by the European Medicines Agency.
+They said they expect to file an application with European health authorities after completion of a study in children younger than 12 years old, as required by the European Medicines Agency.

-Hemophilia B is one of two forms of the disease.
-The company is also testing a drug for the more common hemophilia A, and expects to present results from that trial by the end of the year.
+Hemophilia B is one of two forms of the disease, affecting about 4,000 people in the United States and some 25,000 worldwide.
+The company is also testing a drug for Hemophilia A, a more common form of the disease that affects about 16,000 people in the United States and 400,000 worldwide.
+It expects to present results from the hemophilia A trial by the end of the year.

 Hemophilia B is caused by a lack, or insufficient amount, of the blood coagulation factor IX protein, needed for normal blood clotting.
 Patients with hemophilia A lack or have reduced levels of coagulation factor VIII.

 There are currently multiple hemophilia treatments on the market, but they must generally be given multiple times per week by infusion.
-Hemophiliacs, including children, are taught to inject themselves in a burdensome process that involves finding a vein and piercing it with a butterfly needle.
+Hemophiliacs, including children, are taught to inject themselves in a burdensome process that involves finding a vein and sticking a butterfly needle into it.

 Current treatments for hemophilia B generate about $1 billion a year, according to Biogen, while the market for hemophilia A is worth about $5 billion.